CS 168: The Modern Algorithmic Toolbox

 - For those interested in computer Go: here is the Jan, 2016 Nature paper from Google's DeepMind group.

 Week 8: The Fourier Perspective (and other bases)

-Week 9: Sparse Vector/Matrix Recovery (Compressive Sensing)
+Week 9: Mathematical Programming and Sparse Vector/Matrix Recovery (Compressive Sensing)

 - Assignments (75%): There will be 9 weekly mini-projects centered around the topics covered that week.
 Each mini-project contains both written and programming parts.
 The projects can be done individually or in pairs.
 If you work in a pair, only one member should submit all of the relevant files.